garykac/woven/docs/spell-list.md

 Place a Charge on this spell.

+Reaction: When attacked, you may immediately cast this spell.

 Sacrifice charge: Remove a charge to cancel an attack of 1 damage.

 ### Spread